This post, originally published in April 2017, has been updated with the latest information.

 — Donald J. Trump (@realDonaldTrump) August 30, 2013

-The line on when a president needs Congress's approval is fuzzy, but it's more of a know-it-when-you-see-it-situation, said Phillip Carter, a senior fellow with the national security-focused Center for a New American Security think tank.
+The line on when a president needs Congress's approval is fuzzy, but it's more of a know-it-when-you-see-it-situation, said Phillip Carter, a senior fellow with the national-security-focused Center for a New American Security think tank, speaking to The Fix shortly after Trump launched the first missile strike on Syria in April 2017.

 A president's unilateral power, he said, is “something short of war.
 It's the use of force by the president to achieve an immediate end,” he said.
 President Ronald Reagan didn't seek congressional approval when he bombed Libya in retaliation for a bombing of a Berlin club in 1986.
 In the '90s, both President George H.W.
 Bush and President Bill Clinton dropped bombs in Iraq on their own, in between the Persian Gulf War and the Iraq War.